 B.M. programs vary according to instrument or emphasis.
 For specific policies and requirements, please refer to our most recent academic Undergraduate Handbook.

-In addition to CORE courses (approx. 45 credits) and music courses specific to each instrument or program listed above, B.M. students generally complete the following:
+In addition to General Education courses (approx. 54 credits) and music courses specific to each instrument or program listed above, B.M. students generally complete the following:

 - 8 semesters of private lessons (18 crs.)
 (Senior Recital in final semester)